FLOPS: Forward Learning with OPtimal Sampling: OPtimal Sampling via likelihood ratio method

-\textbf{Optimization of the Query Allocator.} We employ a gradient-based method to optimize the allocator parameters $\bm{\lambda}$, introducing an additional optimization step before each iteration of neural network training.
+We employ a gradient-based method to optimize the allocator parameters $\bm{\lambda}$, introducing an additional optimization step before each iteration of neural network training.
 However, by formulating an equivalent optimization objective and utilizing reparameterization techniques, we ensure that this auxiliary optimization remains computationally lightweight and incurs minimal overhead.

 Our objective is to maximize the performance improvement at this step, i.e.,

 where $\mathcal{L}_j$ is the loss corresponding to the $j$-th data point.
 Assuming that $\mathcal{L}_j$ is $L$-smooth, $\forall j=1,\cdots,B$, and $\Theta$ is a convex set, we can derive a lower bound of the optimization objective $PI_t(\bm{\lambda})$.